meghdokania/event-management-app/help.md

 4. If you want to create django project ```django-admin startproject <project name>```
 5. If you want to create django app ```python manage.py startapp <app name>```
 6. If you get any error ```no such table <model name>``` then run the command ```python manage.py migrate --run-syncdb```.
+7. For deploy site on heroku follow this ```https://devcenter.heroku.com/articles/getting-started-with-python``` link.